 It doesn't snow often in Paris, so when it does, it's sheer magic!
 In the middle of this beautiful city, you have so many choices.
 Walk along the river, or to the Champs de Mars, which is just four blocks away.
 Enjoy the Eiffel Tower and its gardens under a blanket of snow.
 Cross the river to the Triangle d'Or in the 8th arrondissement and have lunch at the Four Seasons.
 Or simply go around the corner to rue Cler and watch the children laughing on their walk to school.
 Select some great cheeses at Marie Anne Cantin, excellent dishes and delicacies at the Jeusselin delicatessen, then baguettes and dessert at Patisserie Eiffel.
 After, go home and snuggle on the sofa with a good book.

 Day and Night Brings New Discoveries and Delights in the 7th Arrondissement of Paris.

 The 7th arrondissement in Paris is special to me because young chefs, pastry makers and bakers have been opening their stores on the side streets.
-One new restaurant, Pertinance on rue de l’Exposition, just won its first Michelin star in their first year in business.
-This street is two blocks from the Cairanne and has half a dozen excellent and affordable restaurants.
+One restaurant, Pertinance on rue de l'Exposition, just won its first Michelin star in their first year in business.
+This street is a stone's throw away from our fractionals and has half a dozen excellent and affordable restaurants.
 Our current favorite is Philippe Excoffier, the former head chef at the American Embassy.
 The restaurant deserves every accolade for his original dishes.
-At Paris Perfect Tours, we’ve started to organize master classes in souffle there!

 Savor those simple moments during an afternoon walk.
 Even the window displays are worth a second look.
 It's magic in the 7th arrondissement of Paris.